wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 The first step is, maybe surprising to some people, supporting NoGC.
 In this step, we disable the VM's existing GC, and hijack the VM's object allocation mechanism so that it allocates using MMTk.
-Although NoGC is not a realistic GC algorithm, this step helps us identifying the boundary between the VM and the GC.
+Although NoGC is not a realistic GC algorithm, this step helps us identify the boundary between the VM and the GC.
 And it is the easiest.
 The VM just calls the `mmtk::memory_manager::alloc` function, and it should just work... well... until the memory is exhausted.
 Despite of this, Angus managed to run a Rails web server with NoGC.